yashachaurasia/aperture/README.md

 PORT=3005
 ```

-Copy it to `.env` if you want to override any values.
-The `.env` file is gitignored and should never be committed.
+Copy your own `.env` if you want to override any values.

 ---